-The Geospatial View is most useful when a map of the basin exists for which the projection information is available.
+The Geospatial View is most useful when a map of the basin exists for which some coordinates within the map projection are known.
 If this information is not available, consider using the Simulation View with a background image.

 The Canvas Configuration Dialog allows you to specify information about your georeferenced image and how it relates to the RiverWare workspace.
 It is accessed by: